Stas-Cell-Max/first_week_callenge/README.md

 Submit the completed Challenge for review by the instructional staff.
 Ensure that all acceptance criteria are met and that the codebase follows accessibility standards.

-## Improvements done HTML and CSS code to meet the Acceptance Criteria
+## Improvements made on HTML and CSS code to meet the Acceptance Criteria

 ## HTML: